 According to Stats Canada, 40 per cent of Canadians fear visiting a dental office.
-Some people may have just mild worries about a dental visit, but in others this apprehension can become a mental-health condition called odontophobia (dental phobia).
+Some people may have just mild worries about a dental visit but this apprehension can become a mental-health condition called odontophobia (dental phobia) for others.

 Neglecting to have dental treatment from a young age because of anxiety poses significant health risks, including tooth loss and gum disease.
 Avoiding the dentist may also result in inferior overall health, because gum infections can spread to other parts of the body, including lungs, brain and heart.

 Apparently, poor dental healthcare can also have an emotional cost, particularly in children.
 Damaged or stained teeth can make them feel self-conscious, and harm their self-esteem.
 To ensure your child gets the most comfortable experience in the dental chair, look for a practice that specializes in treating kids, such as Kitchener dentist Lancaster Dental.